African American Heritage

 The phrase “Underground Railroad” began surfacing in Vermont newspapers and written correspondence as early as 1840.
 Evidence seems to indicate Underground Railroad efforts in Fugitives were helped between houses by word of mouth and the strength of Vermont communities, often carrying letters explaining where they came from and what they needed.
 Many settled in Vermont for good, enriching the state’s communities and economies.

 The Vermont African American Heritage Trail introduces visitors to just some of the stories of the people who made their homes in Vermont, including Lucy Terry Prince, America’s first African American poet.
-She was also a Vermont farmer and landowner who, in 1803, successfully appealed a land dispute before the State Supreme Court and won against the two leading lawyers in the state.
-There’s also Eliza Healy, who was born into slavery in Macon, Georgia, in 1846.
-Years later, while living in Vermont, she became the first African American mother superior of a Catholic convent, and Daisy Turner, a black woman who fought for justice for her father in court and painstakingly recorded her family's black history.
+There’s also Eliza Healy, who was born into slavery in Macon, Georgia, in 1846, became the first African American mother superior of a Catholic convent, and Daisy Turner, a black woman who fought for justice for her father in court and painstakingly recorded her family's black history.

 Clemmons Family Farm